 1. In order to take the Psychiatry Written Exam, applicants must have satisfactorily completed Psychiatry or Child Psychiatry residency program training, or be within six months of satisfactorily completing such a program (requires letter from Program Director).

 2. The Psychiatry Written Exam is offered annually via a remote proctored exam format.
-The application period opens five months prior to the exam.
+The application period opens six months prior to the exam.